This article was originally published in Intelligence Community News on December 02, 2019.

 It’s our strong assertion that machine learning can’t be a standalone data science exercise.
-It needs to be baked into your DevOps (i.e., your software development and IT operations).
+It needs to be baked into your DevSecOps (i.e., your software development, security, and IT operations).
 This combined approach materially moves the ball forward for your agency.

 How?
 Your systems and operations are linked to machine learning models—continually feeding the models new data that they continuously evaluate and re-evaluate to learn more and to learn better, providing your analysts and data scientists with the best information.
 In short, it’s a never-ending successful feedback loop.

 This is called Machine Learning Operations (MLOps).
 Let’s take a closer look.

 Right now, your agency is likely set up with a machine learning pipeline.
 A narrow dataset flows into a machine learning model designed to solve a narrow challenge.
 Yet your software deployment has a pipeline of data, too, as well as your software integration.
 As a result, you have multiple pipelines of data flowing through your agency.

 To achieve maximum value of machine learning at an enterprise level, all your machine learning and DevSecOps pipelines of data need to converge into one MLOps pipeline.

 - An iterative loop of sprints that cover data acquisition, business understanding, modeling, deployment, sensemaking, and data acquisition

 - Scrum teams comprised of cross-functional groups: a scrum master, data engineers, data scientists, software engineers, system engineers, and product owners

 - Constant curation, data labeling, and quality control, operations, and sustainment

 - Continuous integration and continuous principles